ctb/twill-legacy/docs/other.rst

 This is for people who want to talk directly to their Web apps without going through a network connection.

+Note that since twill 3.2, WSGI apps are supported directly via https, so this pacakge is not needed any more for twill itself.

 .. _wsgi_intercept: https://pypi.python.org/pypi/wsgi_intercept

 Other Python-based Web testing and browsing tools